 With this system we can match a new blade to any set at any time.
-If a customer replaces a damaged blade or adds another blade (to make a 3B from a 2B etc), then they only need tell us the number (blade or belonce) and we can exclude a set of the set of number (blade or balance) and we can supply a near perfect match.
+If a customer replaces a damaged blade or adds another blade (to make a 3B from a 2B etc), then they only need tell us the number (blade or balance) and we can supply a near perfect match.